 There is a lot of science and research on the forum - putting ‘Fasting and cancer’ in the search box brings up 250+ results.

 Another supportive forum is on the Mumsnet website.
 The first thread was begun the day after the Horizon programme which brought Intermittent Fasting to the attention of the British public.
-The latest thread (21st April 2014) is Nr 42 and they’re currently needing to start a new thread every 15 days or so.
+The latest thread (12th September 2014) is Nr 57.

 Also on the site is a research thread full of Tips and Links – well worth looking through.